Pecan Pie Cobbler

 Instructions

-2. Grease an 8x8 pan with cooking spray.
+- Grease an 8×8 baking dish with cooking spray.

-3. In a mixing bowl, combine pecan pie filling ingredients and stir well.
-Spoon into greased 8x8 pan.
+- In a large bowl, combine pecan pie filling ingredients and stir well.
+Spoon into the prepared pan.

-4. In a separate bowl, combine the dry ingredients (flour, sugar, baking powder) for biscuit topping and stir well to combine.
-Slowly add in cut butter, mashing with a fork or pastry knife to turn into a powdery paste.
+- In a separate bowl, combine the dry ingredients (flour, sugar, baking powder) for biscuit topping and stir well to combine.
+Slowly add in cut butter, mashing with a fork, whisk or pastry knife to turn into a powdery paste.